seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Collaborated on the Autonomous and Connected Transportation (ACT) Driving Simulator, a faculty-led multidisciplinary project</li>
+        <li>Contributed to the Autonomous and Connected Transportation (ACT) Driving Simulator, a faculty-led multidisciplinary project that designs accessible, sustainable transportation solutions for smart cities</li>
-        <li>Designed innovative transportation solutions, focusing on accessibility and sustainability in smart cities</li>
-        <li>Created machine learning models in Python to detect driver distraction and predict driver behavior from physiological data, achieving over 80% test accuracy and enhancing road safety</li>
+        <li>Redesigned and optimized existing machine learning and deep learning models in Python, boosting test accuracies from 60% to over 80% in detecting driver distraction and predicting behavior from physiological data, improving road safety</li>
       </ul>
     </div>
   </div>